 The School of Public Health and Tropical Medicine (SPHTM) Student Government Association (SGA) represents the student body in collaboration with administration and faculty to address student needs and concerns.
 Student involvement is encouraged and reflected in representation on school committees, including Executive Committee, Executive Faculty, Alumni Association Board, Graduate and Professional Student Association (GAPSA), Finance Committee and the General Faculty Retreat.

-SGA is governed by a constitution with officers elected annually.
-All students in the school are members of SGA.
-Some SGA activities include the sale of school-related apparel, coordination of community support functions and sponsorship of social and professional development events.
-SGA has five senatorial seats in the university's Graduate and Professional Student Association (GAPSA), through which students can participate in all aspects of university-wide student government.
+SPHTM SGA is governed by a constitution with officers elected annually.
+All students in the SPHTM are members of SGA.
+Some of the SGA activities include coordination of community support functions, and sponsorship of social and professional development events.
+The SPHTM SGA also has five senatorial seats in GAPSA, through which students can participate in all aspects of university-wide student government.

 Student Body Representatives and Committees

 Academic Affairs: The SPHTM SGA has the right to two representatives on the SPHTM Curriculum Committee.
 Meetings take place monthly or as necessary.
 Responsibilities vary from reviewing proposed courses, evaluating courses, and preparing for school certification.
 The committee consists of members from each department, a professor to represent the undergraduate student interests, and guest appearances from deans.
 Concerns with classes, requirements for graduation, and curriculum may be addressed to these two student representatives and will be assessed and forwarded to the committee in the most appropriate manner.
 Committee meetings do not take place in the month of July.
 These representatives will also be in attendance of all Deans' Hours for clarification purposes.
 Deans' Hour occurs roughly once a month in order for the deans to field new and continued concerns of the student body.